Scapeghost: Release

 Level 9 Computing published video games between 1981 and 1991.
 The idea for Scapeghost was conceived of by Sandra Sharkey and Pete Gerrard, and the game was designed by Pete Austin and programmed by Graham Jones.
 Box cover art was created by Godfrey Dowson, and computer art was by Dicon Peeke.
-It was released for Amiga, Amstrad CPC, Amstrad PCW, Atari 8-bit, Atari ST, BBC Micro, Commodore 64, MS-DOS, and ZX Spectrum.
+It was released for Amiga, Amstrad CPC, Amstrad PCW, Atari 8-bit computers, Atari ST, BBC Micro, Commodore 64, MS-DOS, and ZX Spectrum.

 Scapeghost was the last text adventure game released by Level 9.